LupisDragon/TwitchBot/README.md

   * !win ## - Declare winners on that check
 * As anyone (including user):
   * !bet ## - Bet which position is the winner.
 (NOTE: Only works while the guessing game is active)
+  * !reminder - Show a reminder of how to bet